 - In April, 2012, VA established a simplified renewal process that greatly reduces the time firms verified under the rules established in response to the passage of Section 104 of P.L.
 111-275.

 - In May, 2012, a modification to the Verification Case Management System to enable initiation of the Simplified Renewal process resulted in an extended period during which applications could not be processed.
 To prevent firms who were in the verification process from losing opportunities to participate in Veterans First Program, VA took action to retain them in VIP.

 Creation of Class Deviation to retain firms in VIP in “re-verification” status.

-- On June 1, 2012, VA established a Class Deviation to VAAR 819.7003 (Eligibility for Service-Disabled Veteran-Owned and Veteran-Owned Small Business Acquisition Program) in order to avoid disadvantaging firms who were applying for re-verification but whose eligibility would expire prior to the Center for Veterans Enterprise (CVE) being able to make a determination.
+- On June 1, 2012, VA established a Class Deviation to VAAR 819.7003 (Eligibility for Service-Disabled Veteran-Owned and Veteran-Owned Small Business Acquisition Program) in order to avoid disadvantaging firms who were applying for re-verification but whose eligibility would expire prior to the Center for Verification and Evaluation (CVE) being able to make a determination.

 - The class deviation established a status of “Reverification” for companies previously verified whose eligibility had expired.
 This allowed them to remain visible in the VIP database and continue to submit proposals for VA Veterans First set-aside contracts.
 Additionally, if the company was the apparently successful offeror on a Veterans First contract, they became eligible to have their re-verification application processed on a “Fast Track” that resulted in a determination within 21 business days.

 - The Fast Track program enabled almost 200 firms to compete for and win VA contracts.